cyrildever/crumbl-exe/README.md

 The first step involves at least two stakeholders, but preferably four for optimal security and sustainability:
 * at least one "owner" of the data, ie. the stakeholder that needs to securely store it;
-* three signing trusted third-parties.
+* three signing trusted third-parties who shall remain unaware of the data.

 1. Creation